Pam Hogg

-Pam Hogg (4 January) is a Scottish fashion designer who launched her first fashion collection in 1981.
-She has created clothes for the likes of Ian Astbury of The Cult, Paula Yates, Marie Helvin, Siouxsie Sioux and Debbie Harry of Blondie.
+Pamela Elizabeth Hogg (4 January 1951 – 26 November 2025) was a Scottish fashion designer who launched her first fashion collection in 1981.
+Also a musician who played in several bands, she created clothes for Ian Astbury, Paula Yates, Marie Helvin, Siouxsie Sioux and Debbie Harry.

-Early life
+Early life and education

-She was born in Paisley, near Glasgow, Scotland.
-After her studies of Fine Art and Printed Textiles at the Glasgow School of Art, she won the Newbury Medal of Distinction, the Frank Warner Memorial Medal, the Leverhulme Scholarship and the Royal Society of Arts Bursary, she subsequently went on to further study at the Royal College of Art in London, where she gained her Master of Arts degree.
+Pamela Elizabeth Hogg was born in Paisley, Renfrewshire, on 4 January 1951.
+(Note: Hogg never disclosed her age or date of birth publicly.
+There are conflicting reports about her date of birth: 1951, 1959, 4 January 1959, c.
+1959, 1958 or 1959, or 1951.)
+After studying Fine Arts and Printed Textiles at the Glasgow School of Art, Hogg won the Newbury Medal of Distinction, the Frank Warner Memorial Medal, the Leverhulme Scholarship and the Royal Society of Arts Bursary, and subsequently went on to gain a Master of Arts degree at the Royal College of Art in London.

+Music career

-Interested in music she joined her first band 'Rubbish' at the end of the seventies regularly supporting The Pogues in their infancy.
+Hogg joined her first band, Rubbish, at the end of the 1970s; they regularly supported The Pogues during their early days.